-Study shows COPD is not independent risk factor for lung cancerDecember 15th, 2012 in Cancer /
+Study shows COPD is not independent risk factor for lung cancerDecember 15, 2012 in Medicine & Health / Cancer

 Chronic obstructive pulmonary disease (COPD) and lung cancer are two of the most important smoking-related diseases worldwide, with a huge combined mortality bur¬den.
 Many consider the presence of COPD itself to be an independent risk factor for lung cancer.
 Others argue that smoking contributes to both COPD and lung cancer.
 A recent study published in the January 2013 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, concludes that COPD is not an independent risk factor for lung cancer.